Power News We love to talk!

 It was added that India and Germany will further benefit each other in the journey towards sustainable development.
 Economic growth and a cleaner world with successful continuation of cooperation and fruitful exchange.

-- NTPC to set up floating solar plant Read more
+- Govt to revise roof-top solar power policy Read more